dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

 - hierarchical structures & specialzation role (wtf??)
   - ughhh this was a more complete idea....

-- rewite section on speciation of roles
-  - where did this section go?

 - anyways, the structures by which a society enables/controls the diffusion of influence lay the foundation for incentivization in society